Leighzer/BitFlip/README.md

 write - write the bucket's binary value to the memory location the head is pointing at.

-test - set flag value to bucket && value @ head.
+test - set flag value to result of bucket && value @ head.

 tape \[ < arg > \] - initialize and use a new tape of size arg